MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 A raft was lowered on sturdy ropes, and Bramble scrambled aboard, paws slipping slightly on the damp wood.
 As he rose onto the deck, the world exploded into colour.

 Captain Kitty stood tall, peg leg gleaming, eye patch proud.
-Around her swirled a riot of wild chickens - brown, white, blue, and green (though Bramble suspected the latter two had met a dye pot).
+Around her swirled a riot of wild chickens - brown, black, white, blue, yellow, and green (although, Bramble suspected the latter three had met a dye pot or two...).
 And among them, cool as a coconut, stood a blue lizard in a tricorn hat, nodding solemnly.
 Salt wind tousled Bramble’s fur as he bowed low.

 “My name’s Bramble.
 I’m a Shih Tzu.”